-Presumptive Alternative 1 is currently under review by IEPA and approval is expected.
-Presumptive Alternative 1 is, thus, the most easily implementable alternative.
+IEPA-Approved Alternative 1 has been approved by IEPA and is, thus, the most easily implementable alternative.
 Alternative 3 would require detailed site investigation and design activities prior to implementation.
 CBR alternatives (2A and 2B) would entail significant difficulty in permitting, construction, and transportation.